apurbalal/code-rewrite/README.md

 # Code rewrite
 - Link: https://apurbalal.github.io/code-rewrite/
-- This tool helps you to refactor your code on the browser.
+- This tool helps you to refactor your code in the browser.
 Currently it only supports recompose -> hook migration.

 ## What it does?
 - Helps to refactor recompose code to hooks.